 Would you talk about your industry, product or service, your revenue or KPIs, your headcount, your locations?

-What if you were asked to describe your company culture.
+What if you were asked to describe your workplace culture.
 How would you answer that question?

-This is a much more challenging question to answer, because culture isn’t quantifiable.
+This is a much more challenging question to answer, because workplace culture isn’t quantifiable.